VassilisSoum/FunctionalUtils/README.md

 1. Introducing `TryT` monad with some examples [TryT article](https://www.catnipcoder.com/monad-transformer-in-java-part1)

 ## TODO
-1. Eval monad to allow for lazy and memoized evaluated computation, eagerly evaluated computation and always evaluated computation.
-2. Persistent List monad implementation equivalent to ArrayList but different from the Java collections to be truly immutable and performant using structural sharing.
+1. Persistent List monad implementation equivalent to ArrayList but different from the Java collections to be truly immutable and performant using structural sharing.
-3. Persistent HashMap/HashSet monad implementation but different from the Java collections to be truly immutable and performant using structural sharing.
+2. Persistent HashMap/HashSet monad implementation but different from the Java collections to be truly immutable and performant using structural sharing.
-4. Memoized version of CompletableFuture to ensure a single execution of an instance of CompletableFuture and avoid surprises.
+3. Memoized version of CompletableFuture to ensure a single execution of an instance of CompletableFuture and avoid surprises.